Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 town

-Except for Town programming purposes authorized by the Deputy Director, unlawful to operate remote-controlled airplane or motorized model device in any Town-owned park, trail, recreational facility, lake, or open space.
+Unlawful to operate any remote-controlled airplane or other motorized model device, including model airplanes and drones, in any Town-owned park, trail, recreational facility, lake, or open space.

 Restrictions